-Skrill is a digital wallet that also has payment processing and eCommerce merchant services.
+Skrill is a payment gateway and digital wallet that also has eCommerce merchant services.
 It allows users to make and receive payments online, as well as facilitates mobile payments, online betting, and foreign currency exchange.
 In this article, we cover Skrill reviews and pricing.
 Ready to get started?
 Create a free account.

 Skrill pricing depends on the service used.
 Uploading of funds to Skrill Digital Wallet involves fees depending on the payment method: 2.50% is added to ACH transactions, 2.90% to Mastercard and Visa transactions, and 7.50% is added to Paysafecard transactions.
 Withdrawal of funds entails a fee of $5.50/transaction.